Unboxed-Software/solana-course/content/transfer-fee.md

 ### 8.2 Harvest and then withdraw
 Suppose we want to collect transfer fees immediately after the transaction.
 In this case, the batch fetching and collecting after every transaction can be inefficient.

-So now, we harvest the fees from the recipient's account to the mint and then withdraw the amount from the mint itself to the fee vault account.
+So now, we harvest the fees from the destination account to the mint and then withdraw the amount from the mint itself to the fee vault account.

 To harvest the fees, we can call the `harvestWithheldTokensToMint` function.
 ```ts